-Aloft as he wantoned in the air, Love cast his eyes over Sicily, and saw the Oreades dispersed over the summits of Æma; Panose was easily distinguished, and Love, for a moment, stopped his flight to contemplate the nymph.
-Thus did the terrible eagle, hovering above the clouds, cast an eye of avidity on the innocent lamb ready to become his prey!
+Aloft as he wantoned in the air, Love cast his eyes over Sicily, and saw the Oreades dispersed over the summits of Ætna; Panrose was easily distinguished, and Love, for a moment, thus did the terrible eagle, hovering above the clouds, cast an eye of avidity on the innocent lamb ready to become his prey!
 And thus did the god of Paphos triumph, while he admired the open, ingenuous air, the grace and celestial beauty of Panrose!

-The nymph called her companions, who all assembled at the sound of her voice; and the bright agile troop descended the mountain, turning their bounding footsteps towards the grotto of Drvas.
+The nymph called her companions, who all assembled at the sound of her voice; and the bright agile troop descended the mountain, turning their bounding footsteps towards the grotto of Dryas.